-In the HVAC industry, a chiller is a HVAC system component that removes heat from liquid coolant through one of a number of possible processes.
-There are two basic configuration types of this kind of chiller – two pipe and four pipe chillers.
-In this blog, we outline how each of these systems works and discuss the relative merits of each configuration.
+An HVAC chiller is a system component that removes heat from liquid coolant through one of several possible processes.
+There are two basic configuration chiller types – 2-pipe and 4-pipe.
+Here, we outline how each system works and discuss each configuration’s relative merits.

-Two-pipe systems feature a single coil operating as the source of heating and cooling.
-As the name suggests, this type of system includes one supply line and a separate return line.
-A four-pipe system on the other hand features separate heating and cooling systems, each with their own supply and return pipes.
+2-pipe systems feature a single coil operating as the heating and cooling source.
+As the name suggests, this system includes one supply line and a separate return line.
+A 4-pipe system, on the other hand, features parallel heating and cooling systems, each with its supply and return pipes.

-One benefit of the two-pipe system is that it uses less power than the other configuration.
+One benefit of the 2-pipe system is that it uses less power than the 4-pipe configuration.
 In addition, it takes up less physical space and is usually quicker to install.
 Fewer moving parts also means these systems typically require less maintenance.

-In terms of drawbacks, two pipe systems lack versatility.
-These systems can only be set to heat or to cool at any one time, and they cannot therefore be used to heat certain rooms in a given building while cooling others.
+In terms of drawbacks, 2-pipe systems lack versatility.
+These systems can only heat or cool down a building at any one time and can’t heat one room while cooling others.

-Although they use more energy than the two-pipe system and require more space, four-pipe systems offer greater flexibility and are the best choice for large buildings such as high rises, and they are much more suitable for climates that experience both hot and cold weather.
+Although they use more energy and require more space than the 2-pipe system, 4-pipe systems offer better flexibility and the best efficiency for large buildings.
+They are also much more suitable for climates that experience both hot and cold weather.
 This system also allows for dehumidification.
-To make this happen, the chilled water coil removes whatever moisture it can from the air while operating at maximum capacity.
-The hot water coil then compensates for excess cooling, resulting in air that is both the desired temperature and the correct level of humidity.
+The chilled water coil removes whatever moisture it can from the air while operating at maximum capacity.
+The hot water coil then compensates for excess cooling, resulting in air that is both the desired temperature and the correct humidity level.

-The Four-Pipe chillers offered by Masterflow use the Clivet system designed by Bruno Bellò, which was originally introduced in 1989 and continues to be developed and refined by Clivet’s team of engineers at their factory in Italy.
-These multifunction chillers are being continually improved to provide maximum energy efficiency, resulting in lower operating costs and reduced carbon emissions.
+The 4-Pipe chillers offered by Masterflow use the Clivet system (designed by Bruno Bellò), which was introduced in 1989 and continues to be developed and refined by Clivet’s team of engineers at their factory in Italy.
+These multifunction chillers are continually improved to provide maximum energy efficiency, resulting in lower operating costs and reduced carbon emissions.
 All chillers are ErP compliant, use refrigerant R410a, and are suitable for outdoor installation.

-We realise that no two buildings are alike, and each requires its own specialised HVAC system for maximum efficiency and efficacy.
-Our HVAC specialists perform a detailed analysis of the requirements of each building in order to produce a system that is ideally suited to your needs.
-Our staff keep detailed records of each installation, allowing for fast and efficient modification and maintenance.
-This ensures the ongoing suitability of each system to the changing needs of the space.
+We realise that no two buildings are alike, and each requires its specialised HVAC system.
+Our specialists analyse each building’s requirements to produce a system ideal for your needs.
+This practice ensures the ongoing suitability of each circuit to the changing requirements of the building.

-Multifunction coolers from Clivet range in capacity from 50kw to 1180kw and allow for continuous heating, cooling, and humidity control.
-They are available with a variety of specialised features including heat recovery, onboard pumps, onboard buffer tank, ambient temperature range, and control interface such as BACnet or Modbus, to name just a few.
+Clivet’s Multifunction chillers range in capacity from 50kw-1180kw and allow for continuous heating, cooling, and humidity control.
+They are available with varying specialised features, including heat recovery, onboard pumps, an onboard buffer tank, an ambient temperature range, and control interfaces such as BACnet or Modbus.